Breathe in and feel the exhilaration grow as your eyes adjust to the darkness.

 Come and explore Stewart Island's Dark Sky Sanctuary with Twinkle Dark Sky Tours!
 From craters on the moon to the center of the galaxy, a Twinkle Dark Sky Tour will show you some of the most stunning sites in our solar system and…

-To the south, you will find that Stewart Island/Rakiura’s beauty and remoteness means it is virtually free of light pollution, making the island’s night sky experience among the best on Earth.
+To the south, you will find that Rakiura Stewart Island’s beauty and remoteness means it is virtually free of light pollution, making the island’s night sky experience among the best on Earth.
 This is just one reason why in 2019, the island was recognised globally as an International Dark Sky Sanctuary.
-Only the second island in the world to achieve this recognition, and the southern-most; sanctuary status is awarded to areas that possess an exceptional quality of starry nights.
+Only the second island in the world to achieve this recognition, and the southernmost; sanctuary status is awarded to areas that possess an exceptional quality of starry nights.

 The name Rakiura, often translated as ‘glowing skies’, refers to the story of Māori Chief Te Rakitāmau.
 It is said the red skies of Rakiura reflect the blushing embarrassment of Te Rakitāmau after a marriage proposal was declined.

-The island's unique scenery and almost primeval natural landscapes perfectly complement the night skies, making for an other-worldly experience.
+The island's unique scenery and almost primaeval natural landscapes perfectly complement the night skies, making for an other-worldly experience.

-To the west, picture yourself in the middle of Fiordland’s World Heritage Area with the majestic Milford Sound as the backdrop to the galaxy of wonders unfolding above you.
+To the west, picture yourself in the middle of Fiordland National Park, a UNESCO World Heritage Site, with the majestic Milford Sound as the backdrop to the galaxy of wonders unfolding above you.

 Now breathe out and look deep into the mesmerising depths of the Milky Way’s billions of stars that make up our galaxy, an array of other cosmic constellations, and maybe the odd shooting star too.

-Head on down to the edge of New Zealand and let Southland’s starry nights amaze you — what are you waiting for?
+Head on down to the edge of Aotearoa, New Zealand and let Murihiku Southland’s starry nights amaze you — what are you waiting for?

 Breathe in and feel the exhilaration grow as your eyes adjust to the darkness.
-Above you an endless canvas of stars is splattered across the sky as your Southland stargazing experience bursts into full celestial bloom.
+Above you, an endless canvas of stars is splattered across the sky as your Murihiku Southland stargazing experience bursts into full celestial bloom.
 You might…